• Train

 Wireline Spooling Automation With Computer Vision

-New computer vision applications have been implemented to detect spooling anomalies (Inception-V3 base network) and to predict the cable position in real-time (VGG-19 network).
+New computer vision applications have been implemented to detect spooling anomalies with advanced data analytics (Inception-V3 base network) and to predict the cable position in real-time (VGG-19 network).

 Leak Detection With Computer Vision